New Series: Tools to Manage the Grant Writing Process

 Third, I have found or developed a few tools that help keep me on track…especially when it comes to my grant writing.

-Over the next several weeks, I’m going to share some of the tools I use to manage the grant writing process.
+Over the life of this site, I’m going to share some of the tools I use to manage the grant writing process.
 These tools will keep your team engaged and informed, ensure no details are missed, and move your application steadily forward.

 Questions: What tools have you found to help you manage the grant writing or fundraising process?
 What are some elements of "The Process" for which you wish you had tools?